rbmrclo/r-release/README.md

-# Release Rails
+# R-Release

-A simple node.js scraper app that simultaneously fetches releases from ruby on rails weblog site.
+A simple node.js scraper app that simultaneously fetches releases from ruby on rails weblog site and ruby-lang news.

 ## TODO